vboyev-MSFT/defender-docs/defender-endpoint/device-discovery-faq.md

 Devices will actively be probed when changes in device characteristics are observed to make sure the existing information is up to date (typically, devices probed no more than once in a three-week period)

-## My security tool raised alert on UnicastScanner.ps1 / PSScript_{GUID}.ps1 or port scanning activity initiated by it, what should I do?
+## My security tool raised alert on UnicastScanner.ps1 / PSScript_{GUID}.ps1 or port scanning activity initiated by it.
+What should I do?

 The active probing scripts are signed by Microsoft and are safe.
 You can add the following path to your exclusion list: